nuxeo/nuxeo/README.md

 Based on the addon <https://github.com/nuxeo/nuxeo-dam>.

-Built EAR is in `nuxeo-distribution-dam/target/`.
+Built NXR is in `nuxeo-distribution-dam/target/`.

 It is installable in the default available application in `nuxeo-distribution-tomcat/target/` when running the wizard and selecting DAM (for users), or by activating the "nuxeo-dam" preset (for developers).